Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 physical effect of tobacco addiction

-In cases of severe poisoning, symptoms include tremors, prostration, cyanosis, dyspnea, convulsions, and can progress to collapse and coma.
+In cases of severe poisoning, symptoms include tremors, prostration, cyanosis, dyspnea, convulsions, and progress to collapse and coma.

-1. Cancers And Lung Diseases
+Cancers And Lung Diseases

 Smoking is the primary cause of lung cancer.
 It is also the source of lung diseases such as emphysema and chronic bronchitis.